-Also, UTZ allows for an improvement in operating techniques, has training programs for farmers, a desire to increase working conditions and environmental preservation.
+Most importantly, UTZ allows for an improvement in operating techniques with training programs for farmers; a desire to increase working conditions and environmental preservation.

 Through these programs, UTZ encourages an increase in the quantity of materials produced, which allows a better profitability.

-better manage their production and reduce their environmental impact
+Producers are trained to better manage their production and reduce their environmental impact.

-set up irrigation and water treatment systems in order to recycle water for better management of their waste water.
-Waste water can also be transformed into renewable energy, used by families for their stoves or agricultural machinery,
+set up irrigation and water treatment systems in order to reduce and recycle water consumption.
+Waste water can also be transformed into renewable energy, used by families for their stoves or agricultural machinery.

-adapt to climate change to reduce their impact on environment,
+adapt to climate change to reduce impact on environment.

 use compost for better soil fertilization, or biogas-digesters.
-For example, in Honduras, water has reduce its contamination level by 81.6% with this method.
+For example, in Honduras, water has a reduce contamination level by 81.6% thanks to this method.

 plant shade or windbreak trees in heavy rain, such as banana or avocado trees.
 This permaculture system brings diversity to the crops and also allows farmers to obtain income from other production.